chenyong2github/UnrealEngine/Engine/Extras/VisualStudioSnippets/Community/README.md

 2. Zip the **.sln** and its **Source** folder, and name it `<GitHubUserName>_<ProjectName>.zip`.

-	Note:  See `DocTeam_ExampleSnippetPrj.zip` for an example.
+**Note:** For an example, download `DocTeam_ExampleSnippetPrj.zip` from our guide about [Writing Code Snippets](https://docs.unrealengine.com/en-US/GettingStarted/DownloadingUnrealEngine/ContributingToUnreal/WritingCodeSnippets/index.html).

 3. Submit the zipped file to this folder as a pull request.

-	Tip: For instructions on how to submit a pull request, learn about [Contributing to Unreal Engine](https://docs.unrealengine.com/en-US/GettingStarted/DownloadingUnrealEngine/ContributingToUnreal/index.html).
+**Tip:** For instructions on how to submit a pull request, learn about [Contributing to Unreal Engine](https://docs.unrealengine.com/en-US/GettingStarted/DownloadingUnrealEngine/ContributingToUnreal/index.html).

 After submitting the pull request, we will review and comment (as needed) before accepting the code snippet.